UniversalDependencies/docs/ud-feat-layers.md

 ## Number[psor]

 Possessives
-may have two different numbers: that of the possessed object (number agreement with modified noun) and that of the possessor.
+may have two different <a href="ud-feat/Number.html">numbers</a>: that of the possessed object (number agreement with modified noun) and that of the possessor.
 The `Number[psor]` feature captures the possessor's number.